Celebrate Passover at Home

 The one non-negotiable is the matzah—a cracker-like unleavened bread.
 If it is not available in your local grocery store, you can order it from Amazon or other online vendors.
 Matzah is used any place that bread would ordinarily appear, so a common main course is turkey or chicken with matzah stuffing.
 Also since leavening is not allowed, traditional desserts such as flourless chocolate cake and almond torte have evolved and are traditional to Passover meals.

 In this internet age, hundreds of recipes are available online, many with YouTube video instruction and essays about family tradition.
-We are including several classic recipes here (with the resources listed below), but at this time of year the food sections of major newspapers and magazines are filled with Passover recipes, so the sky is the limit!
+At this time of year the food sections of major newspapers and magazines are filled with Passover recipes, so the sky is the limit!

 People are often also confused by the charoset, a mixture of ground nuts and fruit that is a part of the Seder service, but also traditionally served as part of the meal.
 Hundreds of recipes have evolved based upon what is available in different parts of the world as well as personal taste.
 Some are cooked, and some are raw.
 One famous Jewish food writer says that she serves at least three kinds at her Seder meal, and another cooks hers for hours into a kind of chutney that can be spread on the meat.
 You can be creative, and make what you know your family will enjoy.
 Home Passover celebrations are very much like Thanksgiving, with recipes personalized by the family and built in to their tradition.
 It is food to be anticipated, enjoyed and celebrated.